 Central Payroll Office Overpayment Processing

-- Adjustment Voucher: When an employee receives a partial overpayment, instruct the department to prepare a paper adjustment voucher reflecting exactly what the employee should have received for the pay period(s) involved.
+- Adjustment Voucher: When an employee receives a partial overpayment, ask the campus/department to prepare a paper adjustment voucher reflecting exactly what the employee should have received for the pay period(s) involved.

-- Review paycheck data and verify that all check details are correct (any retro adjustments, non-cash fringe, etc. must be included).
+- Review paycheck data and verify that all check details are correct (any retro adjustments, non-cash fringe, absent hours, etc. must be included).

 - If the original check included earnings on multiple record numbers, this information must be included as well.

-- Mail or fax the adjustment voucher to the Overpayment Repayment Coordinator (Deb).
+- Mail, scan and attach, or fax the adjustment voucher to the Overpayment Repayment Coordinator (Deb Doub).

-- OVP Email: The payroll office processor should send a message to PRHELP and the Overpayment and Overpayment Repayment Coordinators (Lisa and Deb).
+- OVP Email: The Central Payroll Office processor should send a message to PRHELP and the Overpayment Coordinators (Lisa Hays and Deb Doub).

-- Include the Name and ID in the subject line.
+- Include the Employee Name and ID in the subject line.

 - Include complete details about all checks involved; check date(s), check number(s), NET amount(s).

-- OVP Letter: The Overpayment Repayment Coordinator (Deb) will calculate the NET payback amount and send a letter to the campus/department.
+- OVP Letter: The Overpayment Repayment Coordinator (Deb Doub) will calculate the NET payback amount and send an emaul to the campus/department with official OVP letter attached.

-- The department/campus is responsible for contacting the employee and requesting payback.
+- The campus/department is responsible for contacting the employee and requesting payback.

-- OVP Spreadsheet: When we are notified of overpaid wages, we must maintain a detailed spreadsheet by calendar year to monitor the liability to the university.
+- OVP Spreadsheet: When FMS Payroll is notified of overpaid wages, we maintain a detailed spreadsheet by calendar year to monitor the liability to the university.

 When an employee is overpaid, if they still have payments that will be processed and paid in the same tax year, it is always easier to enter an adjustment voucher and subtract the GROSS amount from future pay periods.